Hire And Reward Car Insurance

 Coverage for Food Delivery

 Hire and reward insurance may cover food delivery services, depending on the policy and the insurer’s criteria.
-This type of insurance is designed around commercial delivery use, which is why it is often compared by drivers who use their vehicle to carry takeaway meals or other food orders for payment.
+This type of insurance is designed around commercial delivery use, which is why it is often compared by drivers who use their vehicle to carry takeaway meals, grocery orders or other food deliveries for payment, whether that work is regular, part-time or fitted around other commitments.

 Here are some key points to consider: